The Tropical Extension

-The East is the most tropical part of Madagascar, famous for the Canal des Pangalanes.
-Created by the French in colonial times as the water highway of east Madagascar, it now boasts some fine lake resorts.
-Mahambo has beautiful beaches overhung by coconut palms and consistent surf spots.
-From here, take the ferry to bounty island Ile Sainte Marie, the best place for whale watching.
+The eastern region is the most tropical part of Madagascar, famous for the Canal des Pangalanes.
+Built by the French in colonial times as the water highway of east Madagascar, this region now boasts some fine lake resorts.
+Visit Mahambo, with its beautiful beaches overhung by coconut palms and consistent surf spots.
+From here, take the ferry to the bounty island of Ile Sainte Marie, the best place for whale watching.

 Day 1 of 6